varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | AdventureWorksLT | SalesLT.ProductModelProductDescription | Culture_BK | String | 100 |  |  | 7000 | Type 1 |  |  |  |  |  | Y |  |  |  | Culture |  |  |  | FlexToBk(Culture) | Y | 0 | AdventureWorksLT.SalesLT.Culture | Culture_BK |

 The metadata Objects has now been expanded with 3 new derived objects using different approaches.

-It illustrates the flexibility of the metadata and model driven approach and also adds additional Object Types to illustrate the Data Vault acceleration options.
+This illustrates the flexibility of the metadata and model driven approach and also adds additional Object Types to illustrate the Data Vault acceleration options.

 #### Naming conventions